Miss Nebraska

 The Miss Nebraska competition is the pageant that selects the representative for the state of Nebraska in the Miss America pageant.

-Raechel Warren was crowned Miss Nebraska 2024 on June 8, 2024 at North Platte HS Performing Arts Center in North Platte.
-She will compete for the title of Miss America 2025.
+Lexi Nolda of North Platte was crowned Miss Nebraska on June 6, 2026, at North Platte HS Performing Arts Center in North Platte.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.